 Bolsters Immune System

-Red banana, being a great source of vitamins C and B6 are essential for building a robust immune system.
-Vitamin B6 in red bananas holds a significant role in supporting immunity by increasing the production of white blood cells and immune antibodies, which has the potential to combat off pathogens.
+Red bananas, being a great source of vitamins C and B6 are essential for building a robust immune system.
+Vitamin B6 in red bananas holds a significant role in supporting immunity by increasing the production of white blood cells and immune antibodies, which have the potential to combat pathogens.

 Augments Digestive Health

 Red banana is best known to support the digestive system in several ways.
 Laden with prebiotics, red banana helps to feed beneficial gut bacteria.
-Fructooligosaccharides and insulin are prebiotic fibre present in red bananas that helps in reducing bloating, constipation and increase the diversity of the gut microbiome.
-Aside from this, one serving of red banana offers 3 grams of fibre that aids to regularise bowel movements, lessen inflammation, stimulate the growth of good bacteria and lowers the risk of inflammatory bowel disease and Crohn’s disease.
+Fructooligosaccharides and insulin are prebiotic fibre present in red bananas that help in reducing bloating, and constipation and increase the diversity of the gut microbiome.
+Aside from this, one serving of red banana offers 3 grams of fibre that aids to regularise bowel movements, lessens inflammation, stimulates the growth of good bacteria and lowers the risk of inflammatory bowel disease and Crohn’s disease.

 Uplifts Mood